ecarrizo2/media-accessibility/docs/LOCAL_DEVELOPMENT.md

 4. **Set up AWS Secrets**:
-   Ensure you have the necessary secrets set up in AWS Parameter Store, currently there is only one secret used in the project to connect with OpenAPI, if you do not have an account, you can use mocked responses in the service instead the Appropriate service class
+   Ensure you have the necessary secrets set up in AWS Parameter Store, currently there is only one secret used in the project to connect with OpenAPI, if you do not have an account, you can use mocked responses in the service instead of implementing the service class

    ```
    sst secret set OpenaiApiKey "your-openai-api-key"
    ```